Zach Feuer Gallery: History

 The gallery was severely damaged by flooding caused by Hurricane Sandy, with about 98% of the gallery's inventory destroyed.
 The Gallery rebuilt and reopened 2 months after the storm with a group exhibition.

 In 2015, the gallery moved to the Lower East Side where is shared a space with Untitled/Joel Mesler gallery to become Feuer/Mesler.
-Originally sharing two locations in the Lower East Side, the galleries later consolidated to a single space on Orchard Street.
+Originally sharing two locations on the Lower East Side, the galleries later consolidated to a single space on Orchard Street.

 In 2016 Zach Feuer transferred ownership of Feuer / Mesler Gallery to Marinaro Gallery and moved full-time to Upstate NY, where he currently teaches.

 New Art Dealers Alliance

 Zach Feuer Gallery is a co-founder of the New Art Dealers Alliance.
 Many of the meetings with the co-founders and original members took place at Zach Feuer's home from 2001 to 2003.

 Kantor Feuer Gallery, Los Angeles, CA

 From 2004 to 2007 Zach Feuer Gallery partnered with Niels Kantor to open Kantor Feuer Gallery in Los Angeles.
 The Gallery operated out of 4000 sqft space on Melrose Avenue.
 Some of the artists exhibited at Kantor Feuer were: Tauba Auerbach, Mark Grotjahn, Daniel Hesidence, Phoebe Washburn, Jonas Wood, and Andy Warhol.